shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 * Existing VCD files will not be overwritten unless **Overwrite Existing VCD Files** is enabled.
 * The converter scans all subfolders recursively.
 * Always keep a backup of your original PlayStation 1 games.
-* APA POPS partitions up to **128 GB** can be created directly from the GUI.
+* APA partitions up to **128 GB** can be created directly from the GUI.
 * SMB network settings can be edited directly from the application using the built-in **Edit POPS SMB Drivers** tool.
-* For FAT32 USB, MX4SIO, MMCE, exFAT HDD and SMB, the required runtime files are `POPSTARTER.ELF` and `POPS_IOX.PAK`.
-* For APA Internal HDD, the required runtime files are `POPS.ELF`, `POPS.PAK` and `IOPRP_252.IMG`.
+* Missing ART and CFG files can be downloaded later using the **ART/CFG** buttons.
+* The application automatically detects the included `Resources` folder.
-* All copyrighted runtime files listed above are **NOT provided** with this application.
+* Copyrighted POPStarter runtime files are **NOT provided** with this application.
-* The `Resources` folder is automatically detected and should remain next to the converter EXE.
-* FAT32 USB and APA Internal HDD do not require manual POPSTARTER driver installation to the PS2 memory card.
-* MX4SIO, MMCE, exFAT HDD and SMB require the POPSTARTER folder to be installed to `mc0:/POPSTARTER/`.
-* The application and updater are designed for **Windows x64**.

 ---

 # ❤️ Credits

-## OPL PS1 AIO Converter GUI

-Created by **Eliminator14 (Pixel)**

----

 ## Special Thanks